Edmonton is reimagining how we grow — balancing growth between developing new neighbourhoods and increasing density in existing ones.

 • Connect with the builder early in the development process to learn more about the housing project, discuss concerns, and provide feedback.
 The builder can share information like the plot plan and elevation (the design plan for the exterior of the house), project timelines, lot grading and how they plan to protect trees.

-• Consider documenting the current state of your property prior to construction as outlined in the “Plan” section of the Project Implementation Plan (PIP) Guide (such as photos of your yard, house exterior and fence).
+• Consider documenting the current state of your property prior to construction as outlined in the “Plan” section of the PIP (such as photos of your yard, house exterior, interior foundation walls and fence).

 • Consider contacting your property insurer for advice.